scttfrdmn/lens/docs/USER_REQUIREMENTS.md

 ### REQ-1.3: Wizard as Default Interaction

-**User Story**: As a Solo Researcher, I need the wizard to launch automatically when I run `aws-jupyter`, because I don't know what flags to use and need guidance every time.
+**User Story**: As a Solo Researcher, I need the wizard to launch automatically when I run `lens-jupyter`, because I don't know what flags to use and need guidance every time.

 **Pain Point**:
-- **Before**: Running `aws-jupyter` with no args shows help text = user doesn't know what to do next
+- **Before**: Running `lens-jupyter` with no args shows help text = user doesn't know what to do next
 - **Hidden wizard**: Users don't discover the `wizard` command exists
 - **Flag overload**: 15+ CLI flags overwhelm beginners

 **Success Metric**:
-- ✅ `aws-jupyter` (no args) launches interactive wizard
+- ✅ `lens-jupyter` (no args) launches interactive wizard
-- ✅ `aws-jupyter launch` uses saved preferences or sensible defaults
+- ✅ `lens-jupyter launch` uses saved preferences or sensible defaults
 - ✅ Wizard usage > 80% of first-time users
 - ✅ Advanced users can skip with `--no-wizard` or `launch` command